fbpx

 A better idea would be to ship your car to one of the main ports like Cape Town in South Africa, Walvis Bay in Namibia, Alexandria in Egypt, or Mombasa in Kenya and fly yourself to meet up with your vehicle.

-Another option would be to buy a car in Africa and sell it once the rally is over – it sounds a bit extreme, but it’s actually a great option if you don’t already own a car to drive through Africa.
+Another option would be to buy a car in Africa and sell it once your drive across Africa is over.
+It sounds a bit extreme, but it’s actually a great option if you don’t already own a car to drive through Africa.

 Kilimanjaro Peak Group Photo in Africa